dunamismax/go-modern-scaffold/README.md

 - `mage format`: Automatically formats all Go and frontend code.
 - `mage build:all`: Builds all application binaries for the current platform.
 - `mage release:all`: Cross-compiles release binaries for all platforms.
-- `mage docker:up`: Starts the Docker containers for the database.
-- `mage docker:down`: Stops the Docker containers.

 ### Individual Commands